jieggii/everlasting-birthday-card/README.md

 ## Abstract

 Everyone received those cute birthday cards on their birthday, right?
-You read them with shining eyes and smile, then put it to your drawer or box for memories and barely read again.
+You read them with shining eyes and smile, then put it to your drawer or to the box of memories and barely read the text again.

-But, what if you would have a cool handcrafted gift card which congratulates you with your birthday every year, provides you a candle to blow and also displays a unique birthday wish for this year?
+But, what if you would have a cool handcrafted gift card which congratulates you with your birthday every year, provides you a candle to blow and also displays an unique birthday wish for this year?
 Well, this is what I have developed.
 I also should mention, that part of the idea is from [here](https://github.com/MakeItHackin/BirthdayCard).